Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference: Experiments

 \subsubsection{Evaluation Metrics}

-We adopt three criteria to evaluate our model: the root mean square error (RMSE), the mean absolute error (MAE), and the R-Square ($R^2$).
-All of them are frequently used in regression problems.
+We utilize three criteria to evaluate models: the root mean square error (RMSE), the mean absolute error (MAE), and the mean absolute percentage error (MAPE).
+All of them are frequently used in regression problems: